tomrossmann/Backload/README.md

 [Release 2.0 final package 2.0](https://github.com/blackcity/Backload/releases/download/v2.0.0.0/Backload.Standard.2.0.Full.zip)

 <br />
-### Announcment
+### Cloud storage survey
 Currently, we are developing the cloud storage feature and we need your help!
-Tell us the features you really need, how your application will use the cloud or what cloud provider you prefer.
-Your feedback will directly influence the development.
+Tell us the features you really need, how your application will use cloud storage, what cloud provider you prefer, etc. Your [feedback](#direct-contact) will influence the development directly.
 <!--For example, Are you developing against a central cloud storage  central cloud storage for all users or -->

 <br />